MT3DMS UPGRADE

 is expressed in terms of sorbed mass per unit mass of bulk soil matrix.
 The unit for the immobile-liquid-phase

-of dissolved-phase UCN files so that the former can
+that of dissolved-phase UCN files so that the former

 Major